digitalrebar/doc/development/advanced-install/docker-slaves.rst

 ----------------------------------

-Digital Rebar developers are *strongly* encouraged to always build and test deployment code in multi-node situations; however, this practice on VMs or physical servers has required significant computer resources.
-With Docker, developers and testers can spin up a working multi-node environment much more quickly and with much lower resource requirements.
+Digital Rebar developers are *strongly* encouraged to always build and test deployment code in multi-node situations.
+However, this practice on VMs or physical servers has required significant computer resources.
+With Docker, developers and testers can spin up a working multi-node environment much more quickly and with lower resource requirements.
-While the containerized nodes are not fully equivalent, they are more than close enough for the vast majority of deployment scenarios.
+While the containerized nodes are not fully equivalent, they are more than enough for the vast majority of deployment scenarios.

 Benefits: